Find us on Facebook Follow us on Twitter Watch our videos on YouTube View our photostream on Flickr

 Philadelphia, PA

 "I have only good things to say about Alex's Lemonade Stand!
 Financial burdens are especially great when a child is diagnosed with cancer.
-The Travel Fund offers much needed assistance to families who fly to our institution for treatment.
+The Travel For Care Program offers much needed assistance to families who fly to our institution for treatment.
 Having a program like Alex's Lemonade Stand is truly an asset to our patients and their families.
 I find staff readily accessible and turnaround time to be quite fast.
 It seems that gas cards are always needed.
 This component of programming offered by Alex's Lemonade Stand is such an appreciated resource.

 It's quite inspiring that this organization was started by a girl with an idea and a dream to help others.
 That dream has been accomplished and then some."